HVAC PPC Guide: How To Get Leads and Boost ROI

 Landing Page Design

 A landing page should be promotional and “in your face” so that users will make quick decisions.
-You don’t want anything that looks like an SEO article or even a standard business website homepage.
+You don’t want anything that resembles an SEO article or a standard business website homepage.

 Instead, you want to quickly hook the user by addressing their pain point and offering a swift, time-sensitive solution.